-Be careful to avoid language that could be construed as offensive toward others.
+Respect Diversity: The LSE community is diverse in many ways.
+Be careful to avoid language that is-or that could be construed to be-offensive toward others.
 Racist, sexist, and heterosexist comments and jokes are unacceptable, as are derogatory and/or sarcastic comments and jokes directed at religious beliefs, disabilities, and age.